heisters/motion-transfer/README.md

 these tools facilitate the labelling of input video, tuning of training parameters, training, and synthesis of video.

+This is an example of running a transfer from one subject to the other, trained for 52 epochs on an NVIDIA RTX 2080 Ti without normalization or refinement of the faces.

 ![Transfer Example](/doc/deepfake-study-5.gif)

 Overview